alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Fixed an error that ocurred when trying to save an edited row from a datatable that contained a time field
 -   Fixed a bug that kept Date and Time fields from displaying in datatables when the User's locale displays numbers with a . separator
+-   Rows with editable picklist fields will not default to a taller height

 ## 06/26/21 -  Eric Smith -    Version 3.2.4
 **Updates:**